 - Capitalizing on new opportunities for product innovation

 - Convincing organizations that they need strategic transformation

 “What a wealth of experience.
 This program helped me to identify critical gaps, and allowed me to redesign my strategy accordingly.”

 Thomas Knauel, Director Product Marketing, Bosch Security Systems

 Olaf Plötner (PROGRAM DIRECTOR)

-Professor of Practice and Dean of Executive Education, ESMT Berlin
+Professor of Practice, ESMT Berlin

 Professor Olaf Plötner joined ESMT Berlin as one of the first faculty members and managing director of ESMT Customized Solutions GmbH in 2002.
 Professor Plötner’s current research and teaching focus on strategic management, industrial market management, and sales management in global B2B markets.

 His work is reflected in his most recent book Counter Strategies in Global Markets, published by Palgrave Macmillan, Springer, and SDX Shanghai.
 His research has been portrayed in journals such as Industrial Marketing Management and Journal of Business and Industrial Marking as well as in leading international media such as The Wall Street Journal, Times of India, Frankfurter Allgemeine Zeitung, China Daily Europe, and Financial Times.

 Professor Plötner is a visiting professor at Darden School of Business and a regular guest lecturer at Freie Universität Berlin and ESCP Ecole Supérieure de Commerce de Paris.